 3. Identify the categories that represent the new information.
 Mark all that apply from the list provided on the form.
 Information that does not fit into one of the categories provided does not need to be reported to the IRB as new information.

 4. Describe the new information.
-Include relevant information and if the event is ongoing or resolved, including the number of participants affected, details regarding any new or increased risk or safety issue to participants or others, and procedures used to investigate the event and prevent a similar event from occurring again in the future
+Include relevant information and if the event is ongoing or resolved, including the number of participants affected, details regarding any new or increased risk or safety issue to participants or others, and procedures used to investigate the event and prevent a similar event from occurring again in the future.
+It is additionally helpful to note details such as:

 5. In the submitter’s opinion.
 Mark yes or no to the questions provided.
 If it is marked that the study or consent requires revision, a separate modification request must be created and submitted for review.